liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-publishing-content-dynamically/03-publishing-rss-feeds/02-rss-publisher-widget.markdown

     [Liferay Home folder](/discover/deployment/-/knowledge_base/7-1/installing-liferay#liferay-home)
     is usually the application server's parent folder.

-3. Add the following to the file you created in the first step:
+3. Add the following configuration to the file you created in the first step:

         com.liferay.portlet.display-category="category.news"

-4. Start up the portal.
+4. Start @product@.

 The RSS Publisher widget is now available in the *Add* (![Add](../../../../images/icon-add-app.png))